-Under Early Action Together, it is proposed to develop the Neighbourhood Service Desk (SNSD) into an Initial Enquiry Team.
-This is designed to work alongside call takers and pick up incidents where it is appropriate to deal with them remotely.
-The aim is to enable police officers in the IET to resolve customer needs over the phone, commence a primary investigation or make an appointment for attendance by an officer, if required.
-This provides a responsive service to customers, reduces the need for call backs or unnecessary appointments and frees up operational front-line resources to deal with other demands and focus more on prevention and early intervention.
-The current Force Control Room technology is approaching the end of life and is currently subject to review to enable future resilience and effectiveness of initial customer contact.
+Under Early Action Together, an Initial Enquiry Team has been developed and will go live in June 2022.
+This is designed to work alongside call takers and pick up incidents where it is appropriate to deal with them remotely and to enable police officers within the IET to resolve customer needs over the phone, commence a primary investigation or make an appointment for attendance by an officer, if required.
+This provides a responsive service to customers, reduces the need for call backs or unnecessary appointments and frees up operational front-line resources to deal with other demands and focus more on prevention and early intervention